John Charlton (jockey): Blink Bonny

 Blink Bonny was a bay filly, and though powerfully built and talented, she was unpopular with stable staff at I'Anson's yard at Hungerford House.
 For the 1,000 Guineas, she started as odds-on favourite, but was comprehensively beaten, and it was suspected she was short of work.

 Charlton was booked to ride her in the Derby at Epsom, for which she started at 20/1, in a field of 30.
 In a close finish, Blink Bonny won by a neck, and several professional punters lost heavily.
 Two days later, she started 4/5 favourite for the Oaks, and won much more easily, in the process becoming only the second horse after Eleanor to do the double.
 Following his Derby success, Charlton gave the whip he used to his father-in-law.

 Blink Bonny was then targeted at the final classic of the season, the St Leger.
 A large crowd was in attendance, including the writers Charles Dickens and Wilkie Collins.
 Starting 5/4 favourite in a field of eleven, Blink Bonny could only finish fourth.
-Charlton had held her, preventing her from winning, on the orders of bookmaker John Jackson.
+It was widely believed that Charlton had deliberately "pulled" the filly, prevented her from winning, on the orders of the bookmaker John Jackson.

 This became evident when the next afternoon, Blink Bonny won the Park Hill Stakes over the same course and distance, carrying ten pounds more, by a distance of six lengths, and two seconds faster than Imperieuse, the St Leger winner, the previous day.

 This caused unrest in the crowd.
 In what came to be known as the "Blink Bonny Riot", Charlton was pulled from the horse and would have been assaulted by the mob without the intervention of former prize-fighters John Gully and Tom Sayers.
 Horse and jockey were eventually escorted from the course by an impromptu bodyguard of friends.
 Dickens wrote of the incident as "a violent scuffling and a rushing at the jockey, and an emergence of the said jockey from a swaying and menacing crowd, protected by friends, and looking the worse for wear."